Tefuye Historical Trail and Mt. Zhizhong: A Trail That Lets You Get A Glimpse of Highest Peak in Northeast Asia

 catch my breath.
 A very friendly guide, Fion, was very kind to keep

 company with me.
-I even asked Fion whether there was an early exit
+I even asked Fion whether there was any exit

-on the trail so I could retreat.
+on the trail so I could leave the trail early.
 Unfortunately, no.

 On the way back to Mt.
 Dongshui, I was so exhausted that I had